nalicia/Final_Project/README.md

 ![Standard Correlation Heatmap](Resources/EDA_Heatmap.png)

 - Features MEDV, RM, INDUS, NOX, TAX, AGE, RAD, LSTAT, DIS, TRACT, CRIM are significant.
 The non-significant features have been dropped from the dataframe.
-- Feature MEDV has been multiplicatively scaled to account for market inflation (x1000)
+- Feature MEDV has been multiplicative scaled to account for market inflation (x1000)